Abnaxos/meldioc/docs/building-blocks.md

 Note that there is no automatic collection of all payment methods.
 This is very much by design, remember: *put the 'C' back into IoC*.
-This would be exactly the kind of magic that Compose wants to avoid.
+This would be exactly the kind of magic that Meld wants to avoid.

 ### Extension Acceptors and Thread-Safety